hiamthach/art-tattoo-be/README.md

 ## Forgot Password?

 If you forget your password, you can reset it by clicking on the "Forgot Password?" link on the login page.

+## Contributing

+We welcome contributions!
+If you encounter issues or have suggestions, please follow our [contribution guidelines](CONTRIBUTING.md).